sarahstrong314/MCR3U/4 - Exponential Functions/2 - Sketching Exponential Functions.md

 * decreasing if $a < 0$ and $b > 1$.

 Sketch the following exponential functions.
+State their domains and ranges.

 1. $f(x) = -(2)^{4x)} + 3$